ftmsemu/ftmsemu.github.io/README.md

 nRF52 DK (
 https://www.nordicsemi.com/Software-and-tools/Development-Kits/nRF52-DK)
 from Nordic Semiconductor which is equipped with a nRF52832 ARM Cortex M4 core.
-Nordic is best known for their excellent Bluetooth and ANT support in their chips.
+Nordic is best known for their excellent Bluetooth and ANT/ANT+ support in their chips.
 Luca worked with these chips some years ago during a project at work and had some spare board and challenged me to have a look at them, as he thought I could have a lot of fun with them.